theTaikun/dotfiles/README.md

 # theTaikun's dotfiles
+A continual work in progress.

-## My personal dotfile configurations for my home Linux PCs
+These configs are used and built for my personal Linux PCs

 ## Installation
 There are several ways to install these dotfiles: